About Keep The Promise

 Paul Acker –

-Paul Acker is the one of the co-Chairs for the Adult Committee of the Keep the Promise Coalition.
-He currently works as a Social Rehabilitation Coordinator at the “Common Ground” Social Rehab Club, at InterCommunity, Inc. in East Hartford, CT.
-He started his career at Intercommunity as a rehab counselor and was promoted to coordinator within just three months.
+Paul Acker is co-chair of the Keep the Promise Coalition and Chief of Staff at Advocacy Unlimited in New Britain, CT.
+He started his career at InterCommunity as a rehab counselor and was promoted to coordinator within just three months.
+He became Assistant Director, then Acting Executive Director of Focus on Recovery United (FORU).
 A long time Coalition Member, Paul is both an advocate and a consumer, and continues to be a strong proponent of community-based mental health services.
-Of note: He is the first consumer co-chair of KTP, and is also the 2010 winner of the 2010 Keep the Promise Coalitions “Extra Mile*” Award.”
-He also was recognized as the 2009 Advocate of the Year by the US Psychiatric Rehabilitation Association of CT (USPRA-CT).
+Of note: He is the first consumer co-chair of KTP, and is also the 2010 winner of Keep the Promise Coalitions “Extra Mile*” Award.”
+Paul was recognized as the 2009 Advocate of the Year by the US Psychiatric Rehabilitation Association of CT (USPRA-CT).

 Kathy Flaherty is also co-chair of Keep the Promise Coalition as well as the current Executive Director of Connecticut Legal Rights Project Inc. CLRP is a statewide non-profit agency which provides legal services to low income individuals with mental health conditions on matters related to their treatment, recovery, and civil rights.
 Prior to this position at CLRP, Kathy was a staff attorney at Statewide Legal Services of CT, Inc. for a total of 15 years, a staff attorney at Connecticut Legal Services for two, and Associate Executive Director of CLRP.
 Kathy has been involved in mental health advocacy since being diagnosed with bipolar disorder her first year of law school.
 Kathy is a 1994 graduate of Harvard Law School and a 1988 graduate of Wellesley College.